PUMP Courses

 We will be offering both levels of PUMP in the summer term online from July–August.
 Math Learning Centre hours may also be available for students.

-** Important note ** This summer the Faculty of Arts & Science will again be collaborating with our Department so that first year incoming students may enrol in either PUMP level 1 or level 2 for free through the Arrive Ready Program.
-In order to be eligible for free registration through Arrive Ready, you must be accepted to a Bachelor Degree Program in the Faculty of Arts and Science, in either the Physical and Mathematical Sciences or Rotman admission streams, commencing studies in fall 2023.
+IMPORTANT NOTE: This summer the Faculty of Arts & Science will again be collaborating with our Department so that first year incoming students may enrol in either PUMP level 1 or level 2 for free through the Arrive Ready Program.
+In order to be eligible for free registration through Arrive Ready, you must be accepted to a Bachelor Degree Program in the Faculty of Arts and Science, in the Physical and Mathematical Sciences, Computer Science, Life Sciences, Social Sciences, Rotman Commerce admission streams, commencing studies in fall 2023.
 If you fall into this category, please DO NOT register through the Math Department, as you will be charged full price for the course.
-First year students will receive an email from the Faculty of Arts and Science later in June with information on how to register.
+First year incoming students can register through the Arrive Ready website

 Course Level Offered Sessions Course Start Date Course End Date Course Schedule Registration Opens Registration